When to Plant Tomatoes in Florida & Growing Tips

 Growing tomatoes is a great way for Floridians to start growing vegetables.
 No matter which part of the state you live in, you'll benefit from either long or multiple growing seasons for this hearty kitchen staple.
 Plus, learn how to grow tomatoes from seed or young plants and you'll be armed with knowledge that you can apply to the rest of your garden.
 Either way, you'll be amazed by how many different varieties there are to choose from, including heirloom, beefsteak, cherry, and paste-style tomatoes.

 The "when" of growing tomatoes in Florida is perhaps the trickiest part to master.
 In North Florida, plants are started in February, after the last frost, so they will produce the most tomatoes before summer heat sets in.
 In Central Florida, tomatoes can generally be planted in early February for early summer tomatoes and again in September for picking tomatoes in fall and winter.
 Just remember, in early spring there is always the danger of frost, so be prepared to cover the plants with clear plastic, or start them in containers so you can bring them inside if a frosty night is predicted.
 In South Florida, tomatoes can be grown from August through March.

-If you're looking to plant your tomatoes from seed, follow the detailed steps in our article "Seed Grown Tomatoes."
+If you're looking to plant your tomatoes from seed, follow the detailed steps in our article "How to Grow Tomatoes from Seeds."